iconicwp/shortcode-pagination-for-woocommerce/ReadMe.txt

 Tested up to: 4.5.3
 Stable tag: 4.5.3

-Add pagination to the WooCommerce [product_category] shortcode
+Add pagination to WooCommerce shortcodes

 == Description ==
 WooCommerce shortcodes do not have pagination by default.
 This is a simple plugin that adds it, using the default woocommerce_pagination function.